 Graduate Opportunity Fellowship (GOF)

-The Graduate Opportunity Fellowship (GOF) is a multi-year, multi-summer fellowship award, including four summers of support (the first, pre-entry summer requires participation in our Competitive Edge pre-entry program), as well as two years of guaranteed departmental support (e.g., from TA/GSR/GSAR funding).
-This award is used to provide support for first year domestic graduate students pursing the M.F.A. or Ph.D. who contribute to the diversity of the institution, and is intended to release recipients from employment or loan payment obligations that might delay progress towards degree.
-It is designed to foster graduate study by facilitating the academic career development of students who have experienced significant educational disadvantage in their prior academic experiences.
+The Graduate Opportunity Fellowship (GOF) is a multi-year, multi-summer fellowship award, including four summers of support (the first, pre-entry summer requires participation in our Competitive Edge program), as well as five years of guaranteed departmental support (e.g., from TA/GSR/GSAR funding).
+This award is used to provide support for first year doctoral students who contribute to the diversity of the institution, and is intended to release recipients from employment or loan payment obligations that might delay progress in graduate study.
+It is designed to facilitate the academic career development of students who have experienced significant disadvantage in their prior educational experiences.

-- The student's program provides 2 years of support (e.g., from TA/GSR/GSAR funding), plus $3,000 of summer support after year one
+- The student's program provides two years of support (e.g., from TA/GSR/GSAR funding), plus $3,000 of summer support after year one.

-- The Graduate Division provides $3,000 summer stipends the summer's after years two, three and four
+- The Graduate Division provides $3,000 summer stipends during the summers after years two, three and four.

 - Nominee must demonstrate high potential and promise

-- Nominee must be a United States citizen or permanent resident
+- Nominee must be a United States citizen, permanent resident, or AB540 eligible

-- Nominee needs a minimum 3.0 cumulative undergraduate and master’s (if applicable) GPA
+- Nominee must have a minimum 3.0 cumulative undergraduate and master’s (if applicable) GPA

 Tel.: (949) 824-8730